I Spent Ten Years Taking Photos of Lost Cat Notices

 These photographs were taken over a ten year period.
 I started by taking pictures of Lost Cat notices in case I saw the cats and needed to contact the owner.
 I love cats and I’ve had a cat go missing for weeks myself (luckily he came back), so I know how horrible the uncertainty feels.
 Over time, I became fascinated by the details in those notices and what those said about the communities and cities in which they’re posted – the cats’ names, their stories, the different styles of the posters.
 For all the variations though, the ritual and the feeling of loss remain the same.

 I travelled to Venice recently, and realised there’s a tradition of posting similar notices around town after the death of a loved one.
-This isn’t something you really have here in Scandinavia, but I found a similarity in the notices – the very public sharing of very private feelings.
+This isn’t something we really have here in the UK, but I found a similarity in the notices – the very public sharing of very private feelings.
 Looking at all the posters together brings out a lot of emotions in me; positive as well as very sad.
 In general, I think pets bring out the best in people.

 Videos by VICE